1957: The Everly Brothers recorded their first single, “Bye Bye Love,” for Cadence Records in Nashville.

 Mike d’Abo, singer, songwriter, and second lead singer for Manfred Mann, was born in Betchworth, Surrey, England in 1944.

-Tony Ashton, rock pianist, keyboardist, singer, composer, producer, and member of The Remo Four and Ashton, Gardner and Dyke, was born in Blackburn, Lancashire, England in 1946.
+Tony Ashton, pianist, keyboardist, singer, composer, producer, and member of The Remo Four and Ashton, Gardner and Dyke, was born in Blackburn, Lancashire, England in 1946.

 Nik Kershaw, singer-songwriter, composer, multi-instrumentalist, record producer, solo artist, and collaborator with numerous artists, was born in Bristol, England in 1958.